Connect with your exact customers

 But then the global pandemic struck.
 Dick’s temporarily closed its 852 stores between March and May 2020 to help prevent the spread of COVID-19.

-During that time, the sporting goods chain turned to UserTesting to help improve its online shopping experience, as well as the safety for its customers and team members who work in the stores.
+During that time, the sporting goods chain turned to UserTesting to help improve its online shopping experience, as well as the safety of its customers and team members who work in the stores.

 Previous testing had shown that athletes would prefer a contactless curbside pickup.
 With that in mind, and within 48 hours of the stores being closed, the team rolled out its first version of its curbside pickup app that allowed its customers to simply push a button when they arrived at the store.